Best QB Draft Classes in History | QB Draft Class Facts & Figures

 The Worst QB Draft Classes in NFL History

 - The 2013 QB draft class could give the 1996 class a run for its money as worst since the merger.
-The 2013 group currently trails the 1996 group by 7,779 modern-day equivalent yards.
-The 2013 class had quarterbacks in the league in 2017 – E.J.
+The 2013 group currently trails the 1996 group by 7,779 modern-day equivalent yards, and had only four quarterbacks in the league in 2017 – E.J.
 Manuel, Geno Smith, Mike Glennon, and Landry Jones.
 Good luck.

 - Zero quarterbacks were selected in the first round of the 1996, 1988, 1985, 1984, and 1974 drafts – the only such drafts since 1942.
 In 1988 and 1974, no quarterbacks were drafted in rounds one or two.

 The Best Individual Seasons and Careers: Era-Adjusted Yards

 - The five best individual seasons since World War II in terms of era-adjusted passing yards belong to Dan Fouts (1982), Roman Gabriel (1973), Joe Namath (1967), Drew Brees (2008), and Drew Brees (2011).
 Fouts averaged 320 passing yards per game across 1982’s strike-shortened nine-game season – 1.45 times the NFL’s team average.
 Those 320 yards per game would translate to about 348 yards per game today.
 (These rankings are based on the same era-adjustments used and described in the original story.)